self-host/self-host/docs/authentication.md

 The domain part is used to check the secret against the correct domain as each access token is unique to a specific domain.
 We chose this structure as it is a straightforward extension of a well-established authentication process.

 **NOTE**: The value of secret-token-scheme must always be *secret-token*.
-This value aims to ease automatic identification and prevention of keys in source code.
+This value aims to ease the automatic identification and prevention of keys in source code.

 ## Questions and Answers

-### Why not use JWT (JSON Web Token)?
+#### Why not use JWT (JSON Web Token)?
 Is it an IETF standard?
 Also, it is an excellent fit for REST API:s

 While it is true that JWT is a proposed standard by the IETF, and it is also true that it removes the requirement to authenticate each request.
-JWT carries a significant transport overhead as each request holds a simple token and an entire encrypted blob of meta-data.
+But JWT does incur a significant transport overhead as each request holds a simple token and an entire encrypted blob of meta-data.

 We think that this overhead outweighs the benefits of having to authenticate each request.
 Even more so, since the only way to disown a client is to use a global blacklist.
-As each request has to be validated against this list, we re-introduce the same overhead we have when authenticating each request.
-This overhead renders JWT pointless from a performance perspective.
+By validating each request against this list, we re-introduce the same overhead we have when authenticating each request.
+In our view, this overhead renders JWT pointless from a performance perspective.